Alexia-57/Alexia-57/README.md

 I'm orginally from 🇫🇷 and currently living in 🇯🇵.

-With more than 6 years experience in IT Infrastructure, mainly in the digital workplace area as a project manager, I am a new full-stack developer who just graduated from Le Wagon Tokyo (batch #1188). 😀
+With more than 6 years of experience in IT Infrastructure area, focused on the digital workplace, I am a new full-stack developer who just graduated from Le Wagon Tokyo (batch #1188). 😀

 I love to bring ideas to life through code and create nice designs. 💫